 It wasn’t that fair, however, the previous time the U.S. Open had been contested at The Country Club.
 In 1963, high winds in Boston made scoring conditions extremely difficult, particularly during Saturday’s final two rounds (the final two rounds were played on Saturday until 1964), when gusts approached 50 mph.

 Julius Boros’ winning score of 293 remains the highest in post-World War II U.S. Open history, while the 77.4 final-round scoring average set a record for the post-war era, later broken in 1972 at Pebble Beach.
 For the first time in U.S. Open history, no amateur made the cut.

-As tough as it was, it was far from the only time that a remorseless U.S. Open track enveloped an entire field of elite golfers.
+As brutal as it was that week in Boston, it was far from the only time that a remorseless U.S. Open track enveloped an entire field of elite golfers.

-Here’s a look at some of the more memorable ones:
+Here’s a look at some of the more memorable ones, including the 1963 beatdown: